-&lt;sup>16To calculate the present value, I use a discount rate of 4 percent and adjust the savings downward by an additional 15 percent to account for marginal taxes, closing costs and the probability of moving.
+19To calculate the present value, I use a discount rate of 4 percent and adjust the savings downward by an additional 15 percent to account for marginal taxes, closing costs and the probability of moving.
 Note that closing costs can often be waived for low-income borrowers through federal and state grant programs.
-Using a more conservative set of parameters from Agarwal et al. (2013) and Keys et al. (2016) would further reduce the estimated savings to \$15,000.
+Using a more conservative set of parameters from Agarwal, Driscoll and Laibson (2013) and Keys, Pope and Pope (2016) would further reduce the estimated savings to \$15,000.

-&lt;sup>17Urban census tracts account for around 54 percent of Comcast's coverage area by population.
+20Urban census tracts account for around 54 percent of Comcast's coverage area by population.
 Assuming that the treatment effect of the program would have been the same (or half as effective) in non-urban census tracts, the upper (lower) bound of mortgage payment savings is \$100 million (\$78 million).